CarlyS2240/Strathearn-Carly-Assignment-2-React-Clone/README.md

 #### Artificial Plant Page (/ArtificialPlantPage)

-  **(1) Header Component**

-        Selected to broadcast important messages to customers, messages can easily be removed or added to this component.
+  **(1) Header Component**: Selected to broadcast important messages to customers, messages can easily be removed or added to this component.
 For example, a fourth message could be added to the header if need be.

   **(2) Navigation Bar Component**